franciskershaw/slice-of-pie/testing.md

 * H1 missing a closing tag: this was a typo, I had amended an h3 into an h1 and forgot to close it off properly.

-* Stray closing ` div ` tag present on all pages if items are in the basket: this error drew my attention to the fact that there was indeed a rogue closing div tag in my basket which shouldn't have been there. **However, due to a mystery I was unable to solve before submission, the removal of this closing div tag would wreak havoc on my checkout page and checkout success page.
-The content of the pages were inexplicably moved into the basket sidebar, causing a startling UX error.
-I decided ruefully that it was better to leave the offending `</div>` where it was so that the user journey was not broken.
+* Stray closing ` div ` tag present on all pages if items are in the basket: this error drew my attention to the fact that there was indeed a rogue closing div tag in my basket which shouldn't have been there.
+After a lot of investigating, and nearly considering leaving it unfixed, I realised that my closing `div` needed to move one line up before the closing statement of a condition if loop.
+Now the validator shows no issues regardless of whether there is an item in the basket.

 ## CSS Validator